Ginger Syrup

 5 from 52 votes

-Sugar, spice and everything nice, that’s what this ginger simple syrup is made of!
-If you love ginger flavor, you will love making your own ginger syrup to add to drinks and desserts!
+Sugar, spice and everything nice, that’s what this ginger syrup is made of!
+If you love ginger flavor, you will love making your own ginger syrup to add to drinks and desserts.

 Ginger Simple Syrup recipe

-It’s sweet and a little spicy.
-Not the same kind of spice as jalapeños or chili peppers, though — think the warmth you get from cinnamon, but hotter.
-It also has a little bit of coolness, similar to mint, which is why pickled ginger helps to tamp down on the spiciness of the wasabi on your sushi.
+If you’re unfamiliar, ginger is sweet and a little spicy.
+Not the same kind of spice as jalapeños or chili peppers, though; think the warmth you get from cinnamon, but hotter.
+Ginger also has a little bit of coolness, similar to mint, which is why pickled ginger helps to tamp down on the spiciness of the wasabi on your sushi.
+Ginger is also sometimes used to soothe a sore throat or an upset stomach.

-Made with real, whole ginger root, the sweetness of this syrup cools down and balances the heat from the ginger.
+Made with fresh ginger root, the sweetness of this syrup cools down and balances the heat from the ginger.
+You can use it to make homemade ginger ale or to add some spice to your favorite drinks — I love it in a whiskey smash.

 Why you’ll love this recipe